Introduction

 - 29% of staff and 8% of students travelled by car as their main mode for commuting; this includes car sharing.

 - Annual car kilometres are estimated at 29.5M.
-Omitting the period affected by Covid restrictions, there has been a 13% reduction in annual car kilometres for travel to the University, since 2018/2019 results.
+Omitting the period affected by Covid restrictions, there has been a 13% reduction in annual car kilometres for travel to the University, since 2018/2019 survey results.

 Related Policies and Projects